Unifying attractor and non-attractor models of inflation under a single soft theorem: Conformal Fermi Coordinates

 Now, it is useful to compare this form of the metric with the one obtained by directly performing the change of coordinates from co-moving coordinates to conformal Fermi coordinates.
 The metric components in the CFC frame can be obtained as \be g^{F}_{\bar \mu \bar \nu} = \frac{\partial x^{\mu}}{\partial x^{\bar \mu}} \frac{\partial x^{\nu}}{\partial x^{\bar \nu}} g_{\mu \nu} . \ee One then obtains that the short- and long-wavelength contributions of the curvature perturbation $\zeta^F$ in the CFC frame are related to the short- and long-wavelength contributions of the curvature perturbation $\zeta$ in co-moving coordinates as~\cite{Cabass:2016cgp}: \bea \zeta_S^{F} (\tau_F , \x_F ) &=& \zeta_S (\tau , \x) , \\ \zeta_L^{F} (\tau_F ) &=& \zeta_L - \frac{1}{3} \beta - H \xi^0 . \eea Notice that thanks to (\ref{cond-perts-again2-2}), the second equation is equivalent to \be \zeta_L^{F} (\tau_F ) = \alpha - H \xi^0 , \ee from where it follows that \be a_F(\tau_F) = a(\tau_F) e^{ \zeta^F_L} . \ee This allows one to re-write the metric line element (\ref{pert-metric-conf-new}) as \bea ds^2 &=& a^2(\tau_F) e^{2 \zeta^F_L} \bigg[ - e^{2 \delta \N_S} d \tau_F^2 \nn \\ && \qquad + e^{2 \zeta^F_S } \left(d {\x_F} + a(\tau_F) {\bN}_S d \tau_F \right)^2 \bigg] + \cdots . \qquad \eea The result (\ref{a_F-a-F}) shows explicitly how the background quantity $a_F(\tau_F)$ depends on long wavelength perturbations.
 The scale factor $a(\tau_F)$ contains no dependence on perturbations, and all long wavelength perturbations are contained in the single variable $\zeta^F_L$.

-Notice that that $\zeta_L^F = \alpha - H \xi^0$ is nothing but the long wavelength quantity $D_L$ defined in Section~\ref{sec:modulation}.
-This result shows that $\dot \zeta_L^F$ is suppressed by by $\epsilon$, from where it follows that $\zeta_L^F$ does not evolve significantly as long as $\epsilon \ll 1$.
+Notice that $\zeta_L^F = \alpha - H \xi^0$ is nothing but the long wavelength quantity $D_L$ defined in Section~\ref{sec:modulation}.
+This result shows that $\dot \zeta_L^F$ is proportional to the non-adiabatic pressure $\delta p_{\rm nad}$, from where it follows that $\zeta_L^F$ does not evolve significantly as long as the fluctuation evolve adiabatically.
 This is in contrast with the evolution of $\zeta_L$ in non-attractor backgrounds, which is dominated by a growing mode.
 For instance, in the particular case of ultra slow-roll one has $A = 1/6 H^2$, and so $\dot \zeta_L^F = 0$.
-Moreover, recall that we showed that $D_L$ is constant unless $H^2 A$ changes quickly over time (that is, its time evolution competes with $a^{-3}$).
-This result is completely general, and independent of whether single field inflation is attractor or non-attractor.